Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 timeCounter = 0.0;

-Here, we set the cycleTime to publish 20 times per second.
-This value should be adjusted appropriately in consideration of the communication environment and the use of the topic.
+Here we set cycleTime to publish 20 times per second.
+Adjust this value appropriately considering the communication environment and topic usage.

 time += timeStep;